liberland/Grants-Program-central-bank/applications/algoritmic-central-bank.md

 Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions:

 - Where and how does your project fit into the ecosystem?
+The project fits any ecosystem, because it resolves the volatility issue, common for all crypto.
 - Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
+Investors, traders, business, holders with low risk appetite, liquidity providers;
 - What need(s) does your project meet?
+Stable crypto that is not a stablecoin
 - Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
+No. Only DEXes, but we are not a DEX.
   - If so, how is your project different?
+N/A
   - If not, are there similar projects in related ecosystems?
+Yes, on RBTC, our own solution which we are expanding to Polkadot and porting to Substrate.

 ## Team :busts_in_silhouette: